estruyf/doctor/docs/content/docs/options/_index.md

 : Name of the default page template to use for all the pages which will be created.

 `--disableComments`
 : Disable comments for all pages.
+By default the comments are enabled on the pages.

 > **Important**: You can override this by specifying the `comments` option on page level.